paulrudy/alfred-goodlinks-actions/README.md

 Use `glwt` to search for links with a specific tag.

-Use `glr` to open a random unread link in GoodLinks.
+Use `gl?` to open a random unread link in GoodLinks.

 Note: The first time a search is invoked, Alfred may take several seconds to display the results.
 After that, the results are intelligently cached and updated by Alfred, and should appear immediately.